ENCCS/intro-machine-learning/content/02-fundamentals-of-ML.rst

        - Name
        - Description
      * - 1
-       - Main Toolbar
+       - Main Toolbar Contains buttons to open, save, and export your video project
-       - Contains buttons to open, save, and export your video project.
+       - Contains buttons to open, save, and export your video project Contains buttons to open, save, and export your video project
      * - 2
-       - Function Tabs
+       - Function Tabs Contains buttons to open, save, and export your video project
-       - Switch between Project Files, Transitions, and Effects.
+       - Switch between Project Files, Transitions, and Effects Contains buttons to open, save, and export your video project